akemin-dayo/GenshinControllerEnabler/README.md

 **That being said, there are some caveats to be aware of:**

 1. **[iOS 13 and below]** The chat button does not work.
-(This would be the Touchpad button on a PlayStation DualShock 4 controller, or the View button on an Xbox One controller.)
+(This would be the Touchpad button on a PlayStation controller, or the View button on an Xbox controller.)
 For more information as to why, please see the section below.
 2. **[iOS 12 and below with [nControl](https://repo.packix.com/package/com.nito.ncontrol)]** The "Paimon Menu" cannot be opened when using a controller paired using nControl on iOS 12 and below, because nControl does not map the "MENU" button on those iOS versions for some reason.
 (I'm not sure why this is the case because as far as I'm aware, the MENU button has been a part of the MFi controller standard since iOS 7…)
-3. **[iOS 12 and below with [nControl](https://repo.packix.com/package/com.nito.ncontrol)]** PlayStation DualShock 4 controllers will not show PlayStation button prompts on iOS 12 and below.
+3. **[iOS 12 and below with [nControl](https://repo.packix.com/package/com.nito.ncontrol)]** PlayStation controllers will not show PlayStation button prompts on iOS 12 and below.
 Xbox buttons are displayed instead.
 This is an iOS limitation and cannot be fixed.
 4. There is a **non-zero** (but extremely low) ban risk since we're injecting code into the Genshin process.
 Please make sure that you _fully_ understand that before using this tweak.
 That being said, the only thing this tweak does is [change the reported iOS version](GenshinControllerEnabler.xm), with _no_ other modifications, so the ban risk _should_ be extremely low.
 (Not to mention that Genshin does not even perform jailbreak detection and all the important game logic is server-side anyway…)

 ---